cmvandrevala/more-than-equations/content/Computer Science/Labs/I've Got the Power.md

 * Implement the three algorithms listed in the Problem Statement using either C++ or Java.
 * Ensure that your functions work either through unit tests or a driver program.
+* Run the functions with a variety of inputs and record the average times of each run.
+I recommend starting with ten values for `x` and ten values for `n`, with ten trials apiece.
+You might need more data to see a clear trend!
-* Use these functions to answer the Thought-Provoking Questions.
+* Use your results to answer the Thought-Provoking Questions.

 ## 📋 Dev Notes